- Fallstudien der Mathematischen Modellbildung (WS 2016/2017)

 - Entropie und Informationstheorie (SS 2015)

-- Quantum communication theory and cryptography
+- Quantum communication theory

 - Fault-tolerant quantum information processing